IreneKilgannon/pands-project/README.md

 These heatmaps demonstrate the importance of taking the categorical variables into account.
 For example the overall correlation coefficient between petal width and petal width was 0.96.
 When the coefficients of the indiviual species is taken into account the values range from 0.31 for _Iris setosa_, 0.79 for _Iris versicolor_ and 0.32 for _Iris virginica_.
 Another interesting pairing is petal width and petal length.

-This will be demonstrated by creating some regression plots using regplot.
+This will be demonstrated further by creating some regression plots using regplot.
 To create side by side plots, regplot has the parameter of ax.
 The first plot will be a plot of the overall data and the second plot will take the flower species into account.
 * sepal width vs sepal length
 * petal width vs petal length